hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-2.md

 mv /var/lib/nifi/conf/flow.xml.gz /var/lib/nifi/conf/flow.xml.gz.bak
 ~~~

-For the changes in NiFi to take effect, we need to restart NiFi.
+For the changes in NiFi to take effect, we need to **restart NiFi**.
 Open Ambari at `http://sandbox-hdf.hortonworks.com:8080` with login `admin/admin`.

-Click the NiFi service from Ambari stack of services, press **Service Actions**
+Click the **NiFi service** from Ambari stack of services, press **Service Actions**
 dropdown, select **Restart All**.

 A Background Operation Running window will pop up with **Restart all components for NiFi** progress bar loading and turning green once the restart is successful.

 ### Setup Kafka Service

+If Kafka is off, make sure to turn it on from Ambari.

 We will need to create a Kafka topic on HDF for Spark to stream data into from HDP.